website Skip to content

 Description

 This DC-powered under-bench air conditioner is the perfect option for stealth campers and anyone who wants fresh cool air along their journey.
 It features extremely easy installation and can fit in almost any floor plan.
-With the DC-powered twin-cylinder rotor compressor, Velit 2000U is able to deliver cool air at up to 126F for an extended period of time without needing a giant inverter which is required for traditional RV ACs.
+With the DC-powered twin-cylinder rotor compressor, the Velit 2000U is able to deliver cool air at up to 126F for an extended period without needing a giant inverter which is required for traditional RV ACs.
+At the same time, with the optimized air channel, the unit works great as a dehumidifier and can put out up to 4 gallons/15L of water per day for off-grid living.

 SPECS